-The shores of the Molalla are not so peaceful, and display the drama of the past few wild winters, and are lined with enormous fallen trees washed downstream.
+The shores of the Molalla are not so peaceful, and display the drama of the past few wild winters, lined with enormous fallen trees washed downstream.
 How far did they come, how many times were they caught and then freed, what animals’ lives changed?
-Eventually the high waters will hoist the logs up again, and they will make their way into the Columbia and onward to the Pacific Ocean.
+Eventually the high waters will hoist the logs up again, and they will make their way into the Willamette, the Columbia, and onward to the Pacific Ocean.
 We manage to flush two large blue herons though our blundering, and watch them gracefully move on to another perch further along the shoreline, all in a day’s work.

 We drive downstream for a stop at the Willamette Falls in Oregon City.
 Straddling almost the width of the river, these gorgeous falls are 1500 feet wide with a drop of 40 feet.
 They are second in the US only to Niagara Falls in water volume, but unless you’re in a boat, you can’t get close enough to feel that power, and have to observe from the distant cliffs.

 Once a native fishing ground (and no doubt sacred place), it’s now surrounded by 150 years of towering, crumbling river commerce, the trappings of hydroelectric power companies, layers of derelict paper and pulp mills that spewed waste into the river, and an 1873 lock system, one of the first in the country, in operation until a few years ago.
 Once marking the end of the Oregon Trail, it’s now a quiet monument to the rise and fall and histories of Oregon’s people.